Participating in a 2017 CentreTerm abroad trips involves two steps:

 Brazil Internships: Rio Internship Program

 Within a community-based framework, students will observe and analyze another culture from the inside.
-In response to specifically framed journal questions, students will have the opportunity to enhance their critical thinking skills and written communication.
-Collaboratively, students will choose content topics of focus and develop hands-on activities that address appropriate curricular objectives.
-Students’ culminating work will be the implementation of their activities in a rural Ghanaian school.
-In addition, students will have the opportunity to learn about the culture as they interact with family members in their homestays, teach outside the city of Accra, and tour local/regional sites.
-Contact Prof. Sarah Murray.
+In response to specifically framed questions, the class will enhance its critical thinking skills and written communication.
+Students’ culminating work will be the implementation of their educational or anthropological activities in a rural Ghanaian school.
+Students will learn about the culture as they interact with family members in their homestays, teach in a rural setting, practice anthropological fieldwork, and tour local/regional sites.
+Contact Profs.
+Sarah Murray or Andrea Abrams.

 Estimated cost: $3800

 This course explores the ways the land of Israel has been conceptualized and monumentalized as sacred space.
-In Jerusalem, in Galilee, and in the deserts around the Dead Sea, we will engage and reflect upon the ways in which Jews, Christians, and Muslims have in the past and continue to enfold this land into their theological and ritual worlds.
-We will utilize art, architecture, texts, and conversations as our sources for understanding.
+Students will engage and reflect upon the ways in which Jews, Christians, and Muslims have in the past and continue to enfold this land into their theological and ritual worlds.
 Contact Prof. Tom McCollough.